kinestetika/MetaErg/README.md

 dependencies.
 This new python version 2.3 overcomes some of those issues.
 Also, the annotation pipeline has further evolved and has become more refined.

-By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
+By building its blast database off gtdbtk and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
 This makes annotations much more concise than the original version of metaerg and many other annotation tools.
 In addition, metaerg uses NCBI's conserved domain database and RPSBlast to assign genes to subsystems for effective data exploration.
 Subsystems are a